 Baked Springerles tend to be hard like biscotti and are best packed away in containers to ripen for a couple of weeks to become tender.
 Making these Old World cookies can be fun for the whole family.

-In the first of her four-part video series, Patrice Romzick of "Springerle Joy" offers clear step-by-step instructions plus a simple German Springerle recipe for making the special dough that consists of only four common ingredients.
+In the first of her four-part video series, Patrice Romzick of "Springerle Joy" offers clear step-by-step instructions plus an easy German Springerle recipe for making the special dough that consists of only four common ingredients.

 Here's the ingredient list for the homemade dough, just in case you couldn't copy the Springerle cookie dough recipe down fast enough from Partice's YouTube video:

 4-1/2 large eggs